hackforla/food-oasis-la/faqs.md

 ## What are low access areas?
 A low-income tract with at least 500 people or 33 percent of the population living more than 1 mile (urban areas) or more than 10 miles (rural areas) from the nearest supermarket, supercenter, or large grocery store. [[source]](http://www.ers.usda.gov/data-products/food-access-research-atlas/documentation.aspx)

+## What is Cal Fresh?
+CalFresh, federally known as the Supplemental Nutrition Assistance Program (SNAP), can add to your food budget to put healthy and nutritious food on the table.
+The program issues monthly electronic benefits that can be used to buy most foods at many markets and food stores. [[Learn more]](https://getcalfresh.org/)

 ## What is food insecurity?
 Access to nutritionally adequate food is limited or uncertain. [[source]](http://www.ers.usda.gov/topics/food-nutrition-assistance/food-security-in-the-us/measurement.aspx)